 - 6 Press and hold the PTT button to talk.
-Release the PTT button to listen. - Press a to return to the Home screen.
+Release the PTT button to listen. - 7 Press n to return to the Home screen.

 Making a Telephone Call (Trunking Only)

 This feature allows you to make calls similar to standard phone calls to a mobile or landline phone.